rxdt/city/README.md

 1. `git clone` the repo.
 2. Install GitTown for some handy workflow tooling. (`brew tap Originate/gittown; brew install git-town`)
+3. Copy `config/database.yml.example` to `config/database.yml` and tweak to match your local config

 Then do the usual
 ```